-I’m not talking about publishing long articles just for the sake of it.
-But covering a topic in detail with a clear structure will not only win over your readers, it will increase your authority in Google’s eyes as well.
+That doesn’t mean you should publish long articles just for the sake of hitting a word-count quota.
+But covering a topic in detail with a clear structure not only wins over your readers, it also increases your authority in Google’s eyes as well.

 Did you know poor grammar can directly affect your website conversions?

-Let’s look at a few examples.
-In a small (barely reputable) study, 1,003 people were asked what was most likely to damage their opinion of a brand on social media.
-I understand 1000 people isn’t a great sample size, but I did find it interesting that the largest group (42%) said grammar and spelling affect their opinion of a brand.
+- In this study, 1,003 people were asked what was most likely to damage their opinion of a brand on social media.
+The largest group (42%) said grammar and spelling.

 If proofreading isn’t your strong suit, hire an editor to edit your web pages and content before you publish.
 Here are a few tips on what to look for when hiring an editor.

-Most people think that having a strong opinion on a topic will alienate their readers – and they’re right, when it comes to controversial topics.
-But what about topics within your profession?
+Most people think having a strong opinion on a topic will alienate some of their readers.

-Anyone can state the facts, but an article that reads like a research paper won’t win your audience over because they’ll never finish it.
+Anyone can state the facts, but an article that reads like a research paper won’t win over your audience’s hearts.
+(For starters, they’ll never finish it.)